muratk5n/thirdwave/en/tweets/2021/week29.md

 ---

-EPA: "Methane is also a greenhouse gas (GHG), so its presence in the atmosphere affects the earth's temperature and climate system.
-Methane is emitted from a variety of anthropogenic (human-influenced) and natural sources. ...
-Methane is more than 25 times as potent as carbon dioxide at trapping heat in the atmosphere"

----

-BTW all carbon, or GHG emitting rocket fuels need to be banned, eg methane.
-New Shep used liquid H2 but I believe their bigger rocket, and some others in the same scale will use methane - not good.

----

-BO demonstrated some capability, more than Virgin perhaps.
-New Shep took off on its own, wout riding any other vehicle, then the booster part returned..
-There are more pieces here that can be built up for grander goals.

----

-Blue Origin rocket used liquid H2.
-Clean fuel.

-No you cannot go to space with batteries.
-Inferior technology.

----

 Good to know

 JH: "A fluid may appear in the form of a liquid like water or a gas